diku-dk/futhark/docs/performance.rst

 Sum Types
 ~~~~~~~~~

-A starting point, a sum type is turned into a tuple containing all the
+A sum type value is represented as a tuple containing all the payload
-payload components in order, prefixed with an `i8` tag to identify the
+components in order, prefixed with an `i8` tag to identify the
 constructor.
 For example,

 .. code-block:: futhark